 - α-caryophyllene (humulene), hops, as in beer and cannabis

-You can use Mbongô in literally any dish, even in cooked rice or pasta, but preferably in a palette of West African spices and herbs such as gourd nutmeg, corn of paradise, selim pepper, cubeb pepper, ginger, garlic nut and African mint.
-Each and every one of them tastemakers from the fascinating West African gastronomy.
+Mbongô can literally be used in any dish, even in boiled rice or pasta, but preferably in a palette of West African spices and herbs such as gourd nutmeg, grain of paradise, selim pepper, cubeb pepper, ginger, garlic nut and African mint.
+Each and every one of them are seasonings from the fascinating West African gastronomy.

-Before you open the seed pod (it is not eaten) it is roasted dark brown, allowing the seeds to display their rich aroma.
-After removing the 'paper' shell from the seed pod, crush the mbongo to release the individual seeds.
+Before you open the seed pod (it is not eaten), it is roasted dark brown, allowing the seeds to release their rich aroma.
+After removing the 'paper' shell from the seed pod, crush the mbongo, releasing the individual seeds.
 Remove the remains of the dried jelly.

 - origin: Cameroon

-- available in 10 ml test tube (shelled)
+- also available in a 10 ml test tube (note: peeled)

 - larger quantities on request

-- keep your mbongo pepper in closed packaging
+- store your mbongo pepper in closed packaging

 - preferably store in a dark, dry and cool place

-Do you want to know how this mbongo tastes?
+Would you like to know what this mbongo tastes like?

-Could you also try a test tube with peeled mbongo?
-The tube contains enough pepper to understand the flavor essence..
+You can also try a test tube with peeled mbongo.
+The tube contains enough pepper to understand the flavor essence.